 The responsibility for graduate student advising rests with the student's major advisor, the Director of Graduate Studies, and the Graduate Committee.
-Upon admission to the program, each student is assigned to a major advisor (also known as major professor).
-The major advisor is responsible for helping a student finalize their plan of study, supervising the student's Master's thesis and/or Doctoral dissertation, coordinating the comprehensive exam process for the student, coordinating the dissertation proposal meeting and final defense, and reporting the results of such examinations to the Graduate Committee within 48 hours.
+Upon admission to the program, each student is assigned to a major advisor (also known as major professor or primary advisor).
+The major advisor is responsible for helping a student finalize their plan of study, supervising the student's Master's thesis and/or Doctoral dissertation, coordinating the comprehensive exam process for the student, coordinating the dissertation proposal meeting and final defense, and reporting the results of such examinations.
 Students are also strongly encouraged to seek out additional faculty mentors to serve on the student's committees, to provide interdisciplinary experience and training, and for additional publication and collaboration opportunities.

 Should problems arise between a student and their major advisor, or if their interests diverge, ideally the student would first discuss this with the major advisor.
-If the student finds talking directly to the major advisor to be too intimidating, or as a next step, students can seek counsel from the Director of Graduate Studies, the School Director or Co-Director, or any other faculty or staff member.
+If the student finds talking directly to the major advisor to be too intimidating, or as a next step, students can seek counsel from the Director of Graduate Studies, the School Director, the Program Chair or Associate Chair, or any other faculty or staff member.